Best barre studio software in 2026

 cons

-- Xplor acquisition (Jan 2025) — fee-creep trajectory expected
+- Clubessential acquisition (Jan 2025) — fee-creep trajectory expected

 Momence fits barre studios with video-heavy operations.
-For in-studio-class-only barre studios post-Xplor acquisition, the bundled processing and acquisition context are worth weighing.
+For in-studio-class-only barre studios post-Clubessential acquisition, the platform fees and acquisition context are worth weighing.

 6. OfferingTree